kamat-ibm/ibmrecipes/Puppet-4.3.0_rh6_rh7_sl11_sl12.md

 ## Testing
 For testing, run the tests from the source code.
-###### 1. Switch user to puppet, clone Puppet git repository in /home/puppet and execute "bundle install" to install the required gems.
+###### 1. Switch user to puppet, clone Puppet git repository in /home/puppet and execute "bundle install" to install the required gems

      su puppet
      cd /home/puppet